epakai/slept/README.md

 	* Invalid times or out of order times (start after finish)
 	* Overlapping times

-Example calls:

 New entry:
 	**slept.py 15-5:30 6-8**

 New entry with date:
 	**slept.py -d 2-28 22-6**

 Replace entries (full date is optional, current year will be used):
 	**slept.py -R -d 2017-02-28 20-5**

 Add time to a date:
 	**slept.py -a -d 2-28 6:30-9**

 Delete today's entries (or combine with **-d** option):
 	**slept.py --delete**

 When called without arguments it displays sleep logs in console with